noeticgarden/pico-nonempty/README.md

 ```
 dependencies: [
     .product("Nonempty", package: "pico-nonempty"),
 ]
 ```

 ### Issues and Support

 Use this repository's Issues tab to report issues.
 Pull requests are welcome with owner review.
 All support and PR acceptance is best-effort and not guaranteed.
+Please be kind.